 If you're interested in a boat tour or a paddle in a traditional mokoro canoe in the Okavango Delta, be sure to keep in mind that this area does have seasonal water level changes.
 The best time to visit the Okavango Delta is in the late summer and early autumn months although winter has the highest water levels throughout the year.
 The water then starts receding towards the end of the winter months and into spring, with the summer months offering up the lowest levels.
 This can affect some water activities such as mokoro or boat trips.

 When is the best time to visit Botswana for a safari?

-The best time to go visit Botswana for safari is from May to September, during the drier winter months when skies are clear, there’s less rainfall and fewer pesky mosquitos.
-It does get chilly at night and in the mornings with the daily average temperatures sitting around 13-17 degrees, the evenings can also cool down quite fast, so pack warm winter clothing, especially during June, July and August.
+The best time to visit Botswana for a safari is from May to September, during the drier winter months when skies are clear, there’s less rainfall and fewer pesky mosquitos.
+It does get chilly at night and in the mornings with the daily average temperatures sitting around 55°F-63°F, the evenings can also cool down quite fast, so pack warm winter clothing, especially during June, July and August.
 The most popular parks, the Okavango Delta, Moremi and Chobe will have more moderate temperatures, less vegetation and better visibility for animals as they tend to concentrate around waterholes and rivers.
 During this time, the Okavango Delta is also in full flood.

 When is the best time to visit Botswana for camping?